 DID WE INVEST?
 WE DID NOT.

-At Burgundy, we follow a margin-of-safety discipline, investing in companies that trade at a 30% discount (or more) to our estimate of intrinsic value.
+At Burgundy, we follow a margin-of-safety discipline, investing in companies that trade ideally at a 30% discount (or more) to our estimate of intrinsic value.
 If XYZ had traded at $146 or less it would have been a potential investment candidate.
 An attractively valued business cannot be considered in isolation, however.
 Each investment idea is compared to our existing investments as well as our potential ideas.
 A change within a portfolio must be accretive to the portfolio’s overall quality and/or value, and it must not over-expose the portfolio to any major risks.

 While our calculations do not tell us what the market will do next week or next month, they do provide us with a North Star to guide our investment decisions.
 This approach is crucial in volatile market conditions when wavering emotions could potentially cloud our view of the future beyond COVID-19.